lilyhoratio/mastermind/README.md

 ## Code Refactoring Highlights

 I originally coded a simpler form of this as a CLI game using Node.js.
 After I got the basic game working, I decided to make it into a web app using React.
-Managing the state among different components proved to be challenging than I expected, especially as I added more interactivity and detail to the computer feedback, while also breaking the game into smaller components and adding helper functions for DRY code.
+Managing the state among different components proved to be more challenging than I expected, especially as I added more interactivity and detail to the computer feedback, while also breaking the game into smaller components and adding helper functions for DRY code.
+Here are some highlights of my thought process!

 ### Bug fix in algorithm to count exact vs. fuzzy matches